randomtruffles/Dominion_League/resources.md

 New printings of Treasure cards that do special things when played will no longer say "when you play this", and instead of saying they are "worth" an amount of $ they will give +$.

-#### "While this is in play" abilities

-New printings of cards with "while this is in play" abilities that only affect the card's player (such as Hoard's) now say "while you have this in play".
-Abilities that affect all players (such as Highway's) are unchanged.

 #### Shuffling

 In addition to the shuffling rules in the Previous errata section below, there is additional errata that when shuffling, you may also look through your remaining deck.